alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-03.basic.md

 ### Content PCASM

 Content PCASM is any data that can offer better than 50-50 certainty regarding the value of any bit of the content.
+See "Rationales" for more.

 ### Size PCASM

 For block encryption of content, Size PCASM is the unpadded size of the content.

-For stream encryption of content, Size PCASM is currently undefined (TODO, would benefit from broader input)
+For stream encryption of content, Size PCASM is currently undefined.
+(TODO, would benefit from broader input.)

 For transport encryption of content, exact Size PCASM **SHOULD NOT** be observable or inferable.

+See "Rationales" for more.

 ### Analytic PCASM

 Analytic PCASM is data which analyses, describes, reduces, or summarises the "content".
+See "Rationales" for more.

 ### Conversation Metadata (**OPTIONAL**)